SimplGy/simplgy.github.io/blog/_posts/2015-06-02-visa-renewal.md

 8:00.
 The loudspeaker starts playing some music.
 Everyone stands up.
 It takes me a moment to realize: The King's Anthem.
 We stand solemnly while the anthem plays.

 8:30.
 The office is open and numbers are running.
-THey call out each new number is called out in Thai and English.
+They call out each new number in Thai and English.
 Some start at zero.
 I presume that's my queue.
 Others are in the 300s or 500s.

 9:00.
 Numbers aren't moving much.
 I'm sitting in an outside waiting area that has resonably priced coffee.
 A well groomed middle aged man is trading bites of pastry with the younger Thai boy sitting next to him.
 At the same table, another middle-aged man saves a seat for his wife while she parks the car.
 This guy looks like a football fan.
 They wouldn't be sitting at the same table in Florida.
 Probably not even the same bar.